 I had the opportunity to speak to about 150 10th graders at one of the more selective high schools in Hanoi earlier this week.
 I chose to speak to them not about overseas study in general or study in the USA or another country in particular but about finding their ikigai, which is related to quality and quantity of life, what to study at university, and which career(s) to pursue after that.

-Ikigai, of course, is a Japanese concept that refers to reason for being, the thing that gets you up in the morning, the passion the drives your life.
+Ikigai, of course, is a Japanese concept that refers to reason for being, the thing that gets you up in the morning, the passion that drives your life.
 While a seemingly simple concept to define and illustrate, it is not always so easy to find.
 For students who are 15 or 16 years-old, it is the right time to begin exploring.

 I asked them some questions that get at the heart of the matter to help them think more concretely: